 - One-level homes with easy maintenance

-Many retirees buy homes near Harvest Monrovia or in gated communities with low HOA fees.
+Many retirees buy homes near Harvest Monrovia or in gated communities with low Homeowners Association Fees (HOA).

 What’s Next for Harvest?